rishykun/6470-2015/atwexpress/ISSUES.md

 why is Created and Collaborated populateed 6 times (appended) instead of resetting and adding

 todo:
+- add user field for signup/signin [UNRESOLVED]
+- receive
+- upload
+- put create in its own state
 - initial resize of sign modal doesn't work
+- automatically generate item.config for each upload
 - remember me
-- add user field for signup/signin
-- receive
-- automatically generate item.config for each upload
-- prevent access to functions to stuff like get profile and shit if we're not logged in (use the isLoggedIn)
-- overwriting users & folders and in general in aws s3 server prevent overwrite reserver certain words (to prevent overwrite of necessary initial items)
+- overwriting users & folders and in general in aws s3 server prevent overwrite
+- reserve certain words (to prevent overwrite of necessary initial items)